nualagr/the-lord-of-the-rings-game/README.md

 ##### back to [top](#table-of-contents)
 ---

-## JQuery
-The project uses JQuery to simplify DOM manipulation.

 ## Testing
 To ensure that the site contains valid HTML, the HTML code was checked by direct input using the [W3C Markup Validation Service](https://validator.w3.org/).